 The review process has highlighted a number of new significant issues of the effectiveness of the governance and internal control environment.
-Additionally, there are a number of issues which were highlighted in last years Annual Governance Statement which have not progressed sufficiently to be fully excluded from this years statement.
 For each issue, detailed action plans have been determined, a responsible officer identified and a summary of the key elements are included in the table below.
-Conversely, there are a number of items which were included in 2008 / 2009 which have been excluded as significant progress has been made in addressing the issues such that they are no longer considered a threat to the control environment.
+Conversely, there are a number of items which were included in 2009 / 2010 which have been excluded as significant progress has been made in addressing the issues such that they are no longer considered a threat to the control environment.
 These items are: